climatesaviour/AQI-Sensor/README.md

 # AQI-Sensor

 We use MQ-135 gas sensor to the detect and report the ambient air quality.
-The data obtained by the sensor is displayed on a 16x2 LCD display.
+The data obtained by the sensor is displayed on a 16x2 LCD display with an I2C module to make things easier.

 Make sure you have installed the "LiquidCrystal_I2C" library for controlling the LCD using I2C.
 You can install it from the Arduino Library Manager.